-\emph{ Introduction.} Convincing evidence has supported the existence of dark matter (DM, denoted as $\chi$) in the Universe~\cite{pdg2018,bertone_particle_2005}.
+Compelling cosmological evidence indicates the existence of dark matter (DM, denoted as $\chi$) in the Universe~\cite{pdg2018,bertone_particle_2005}.
 Myriad efforts have been pursued, including collider searches, direct detection (DD) experiments, and a wide range of astrophysical and cosmological studies, yet no clear signals have been observed to date.

-Collider searches provide exclusion region that has an upper bound in cross section which gets lower with the decrease of DM mass~\cite{daci_simplified_2015}.
-The current constraints in DM detection channels and experimental sensitivities imply large parameter space remained to be explored.
-Direct detection (DD) experiments such as XENON~\cite{xenon1t}, LUX~\cite{lux}, PandaX~\cite{PandaX}, SuperCDMS~\cite{cdmslite}, CRESST~\cite{cresst}, DarkSide~\cite{darkside}, CoGeNT~\cite{cogent2013} and CDEX~\cite{cdex0,cdex1,cdex12014,cdex12016,cdex1b2018,cdex102018,cdex10_tech,cdex1b_am,cdex10_eft}, are based on DM-nucleus ($\chi$-N) elastic scatterings through spin-independent (SI) and spin-dependent nteractions.
-DD experiments lose sensitivity rapidly towards sub-GeV range, as light DM particles carry too little energy to produce enough nuclear recoil signals above the detector threshold.
-For a DM particle with mass $m_{\chi} \sim 1 $ GeV and a traditional DM escape velocity of 540 km/s, the maximal recoil energy translated to a target Ge nucleus by elastic scattering is of $\mathcal{O}(10) $ eV, which is considerably lower than the typical detection threshold of a detector searching for dark matter directly.
-Cosmological studies have set limits in sub-GeV range.
-For instance, constraints from cosmic microwave background (CMB) are around $\mathcal{O}(10^{-27})~\rm cm^2$~\cite{cmb}, and that from the structure formation are around $\mathcal{O}(10^{-29})~\rm cm^2$ in MeV to GeV mass range~\cite{cosmo11}.
-Stringent constraints can arise from big-bang nuleosynthesis (BBN), if DM particles are relativistic and reach thermal equilibrium in the BBN era.
+Collider searches can be used to produce exclusion regions that provide upper bounds on the cross section that weaken at lower DM masses~\cite{daci_simplified_2015}.
+The current constraints in DM detection channels and experimental sensitivities indicate that a large parameter space remains to be explored.
+DD experiments, such as XENON~\cite{xenon1t}, LUX~\cite{lux}, PandaX~\cite{PandaX}, DarkSide~\cite{darkside}, CRESST~\cite{cresst}, SuperCDMS~\cite{cdmslite}, CoGeNT~\cite{cogent2013}, and CDEX~\cite{cdex1,cdex0,cdex12014,cdex12016,cdex1b2018,cdex102018,cdex10_tech,cdex1b_am,cdex10_eft}, are based on DM-nucleus ($\chi$-N) elastic scattering through spin-independent (SI) and spin-dependent interactions.
+DD experiments rapidly lose sensitivity toward the sub-GeV range, because light DM particles carry insufficient energy to produce nuclear recoil signals with higher energies than the detector threshold.
+For a DM particle with mass $m_{\chi} \sim 1 $ GeV and a traditional DM escape velocity of 540 km/s, the maximal recoil energy translated to a target Ge nucleus via an elastic scattering interaction is of $\mathcal{O}(10) $ eV, which is considerably lower than the typical detection threshold of a detector searching for DM directly.
+Cosmological studies have set limits in the sub-GeV range.
+For example, constraints from the cosmic microwave background (CMB) are approximately $\mathcal{O}(10^{-27})~\rm cm^2$~\cite{cmb} and those from the structure formation are approximately $\mathcal{O}(10^{-29})~\rm cm^2$ in MeV to GeV mass range~\cite{cosmo11}.
+Stringent constraints can arise from the big bang nucleosynthesis (BBN) if DM particles are relativistic and reach thermal equilibrium in the BBN era.
 DM with mass below a few MeV can be excluded for some benchmark models~\cite{bbn}.